sharieannem/sharieannem.github.io/essays/Skeleton-Or-Body.md

 ```
 <hr style="border= 1px dashed black;">

-## The Proccess and Time Commitment
+## The Process and Time Commitment

 The combination of HTML with CSS can produce beautifully designed websites but coding from scrath can result to some cons that you are likely to experience.
 First of all, to be able to create sylish user interfaces, you would need an extensive knowledge of the HTML and CSS programming languages plus A LOT of practice to enhance your application of your knowledge.
 Even with that, you would still be troubled by the responsibility of making and maintaining your web application's compatibility with multiple browsers and platforms (which could take more time than it took you to code).
 All the while, debugging would be a nightmare with the hundreds of lines of code that you had written.